NERC-EDS/co-creation-toolkit/src/content/case-studies/integrated-environmental-data-platform.md

 ### 2. Real-World Analysis via LinkedIn

-Armed with a high-level understanding of our taget users, we tried a range of methods to find real people that matched our conceptual personas, prioritising  previously unknown contacts without obvious connections through our existing networks.
+Armed with a high-level understanding of our target users, we tried a range of methods to find real people that matched the conceptual personas we had created, prioritising  previously unknown contacts that had no obvious connections through our existing networks.

 * We searched public profiles on various platforms but found most success in the professional profiles on LinkedIn
-* We collectively reviewed dozens of profiles, exploring named projects and publications
+* We collectively reviewed dozens of profiles, exploring their interests, projects and publications
-* Identified concrete examples of relevant data usage or needs
+* Identifying concrete examples of relevant data usage or needs gave us a lot of confidence we were on the right track
-* Then we triaged the selection to focus on our 'bullseye customer', in this case users of environmental monitoring data who were technically capable of using services such as Application Programming Interfaces (APIs)
+* Then we triaged the selection to focus in on our 'bullseye customer', in this case users of environmental monitoring data from a range of domains and who were technically capable of using services such as Application Programming Interfaces (APIs)

 ### 3. Contact and Screen Participants

-Identified and contacted professionals on LinkedIn whose profiles matched our target user groups.
-Used a brief screening process to ensure participants worked regularly with environmental data, combined data from multiple sources, and represented diverse sectors (academia, government, consulting, energy).
+The identified professionals on LinkedIn whose profiles matched our target user groups were contacted via email with an explanation of our research aims, why we felt they were a good fit and a statement /consent form to explain how we would use the information gathered from any interview they might take part in.
+Again there was a brief screening process to ensure participants worked regularly with environmental data, combined data from multiple sources, and represented diverse sectors (academia, government, consulting, energy).

 ### 4. Interview and Test our Design  Concepts

-We designed an interview structure to get to know the particpants better, explore their understanding of the EDS and crucially gather their thoughts on our initial design concepts throughthe use of three simple landing page prototypes.
+The interview was designed to help us get to know the particpants, explore their understanding of the EDS and crucially gather their thoughts on our initial design concepts, through the use of three simple landing page prototypes.

 **Why just prototype landing pages?**
 Google Ventures' customer sprint methodology suggests that artifacts like a landing page mockup can serve as a lean, effective tool to "fast-forward" into the future, enabling teams to see how customers react to a new product idea before any substantial engineering effort begins.

-We used three landing page design options to reveal what users truly value by encouraging discussion of trade-offs rather than forcing binary choices and allowing us to capture different user needs.
+We used three landing page design options to reveal what users truly value by encouraging discussion of trade-offs rather than forcing binary choices.

-Our three designs prioritised different features:
+Our three designs prioritised different features based on our assumptions of what different user types might value more:
 * **Researcher Version**: APIs, Jupyter notebooks, comprehensive data
 * **Decision-Maker Version**: Dashboards, visualisations, actionable insights
 * **Integrator Version**: Flexible APIs, multiple formats, customisation

 ## What We Learned
-One unexpected discovery was that people who initially appeared to be unknown to us often turned out to be connected to the NERC EDS team through one or two mutial connections.
-One of our team had found several candidate end user profile with no clear connection, during the screening stages another tyeam member would review the profile on LinkedIn only to find that they actually had a 2nd or 3rd degree connection status according to LinkedIn.
-On two occasions these 2nd and 3rd degree connections allowed us to contact the mutual connection and arrange for an introduction to be made.
-We did make us wonder whether the community of environmental data users in the UK was more close-knit network than we initially thought, or do we need to find a way to cast the net even wider?
+One unexpected discovery was that people who initially appeared to be unknown to us often turned out to be connected to the NERC EDS team through one or two mutual connections.
+One of our team had found several end user profiles with that had no clear connection to them or EDS, during the screening stages another team member who reviewed the same profiles found that the Linked in connection indicator showed taht one profile was a 2nd degree connection and anpother was a 3rd degree connection.
+This was actually quite convenient as the initial emails had not ellicited a reply so we asked the mutual connections to make an introduction which resulted in interviews taking place.
+This did make us wonder whether the community of environmental data users in the UK was a more close-knit network than we had initially thought, or perhaps we need to find a way to cast the net even wider.

 ### Two Key User Groups
 Of those intereviewed we found that they had a lot common but by discussing the landing page mockups, some difference in what they would prioritise in the EDS emerged: